petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/designing-mule-flows.md

 ## Batch Export Operation

-This operation allows you to get all records of a specified entity with a single request.
-This is useful when the number of records are very high.
-If the number of records are low, you can use the *Get Records* operation.
+With this operation you can get all records of a specified entity with a single request.
+This is useful when you have a lot of records.
+When there are only a few records, use the *Get Records* operation.

 ![Use the Batch - Export Records operation to export multiple records.](./designing-mule-flows/images/03.png)

-To configure a batch export operation, first select the entity you want to export using the *Class name* drop-down.
+To configure a batch export operation, select the entity you want to export using the Class name drop-down.
 Once selected, the connector dynamically generates related output metadata.
-If desired, you can use the *Field names* input to specify the fields to include in the exported entity.
+If desired, you can use the Field names input to specify the fields to include in the exported entity.
 Field names must be separated using commas.
 You can also specify a *Site ID* parameter if required by the batch processing logic.

 | Parameter name | Type   | Description                                                                                                                                                               | Required |
 | :------------- | :----- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------- |